Staff, summer fellows and Chairman Calvin Harris

-RespectAbility team focuses on Keys to Success
+RespectAbility Team Focuses on Keys to Success

 I cannot thank you enough for your earlier support!
-Because you have invested in us, I’d like to update you on key progress on our employment and stigma-busting work – transformative work that YOU helped make possible!
-Keep in mind that solving the issues of stigma and employment is not an overnight project.
+I’d like to update you on key progress for people with disabilities that YOU helped make possible!
+Keep in mind that fighting stigmas and advancing opportunities is not an overnight project.
 Still, major foundations are being laid.
-Since November, we have achieved the following:
+Since August we have achieved the following:

-We are hard at work continuing and expanding these projects.
+We are hard at work continuing and expanding our projects.
 However, it is worth noting that RespectAbility still is hampered by the fact that we are understaffed and under-resourced.
 We are eagerly reaching out to make new relationships with potential funders.
 We are deeply grateful for your earlier investment in our work.
 Please email me at email@example.com with any questions or comments that you may have.
 Thanks for your investment in our work – and for the other amazing work you are doing on so many fronts!